alanwilter/GenEditID/docs/project_description.md

   - Ideally hover/click events on plot points show wells on plates, and areas can be zoomed in with the mouse.
 Tick-click to switch between images of 800/700 and 700 only.
   - (the ones below are also required for IncuCyte):
     - User-selected upper and lower thresholds for protein relative abundance (800/700)
-    - tick-select of cell lines on a plot selects them from a table in another frame, and viceversa (this is for data integration)
+    - tick-select of cell lines on a plot selects them from a table in another frame, and vice-versa (this is for data integration)
     - pointer hover/click shows data (cell line, position in the plate, value, experiment.
 Ideally, this could be configured to select which data to show)
 - processing:
   - Inter-plate normalisation.
 Each plate has Controls always in the same position.